Is New Car Replacement Insurance Worth It?

 Are you considering whether getting new car replacement insurance is worth it?
 You may have recently purchased a new vehicle from a dealership or bought new primary insurance for one you already own.
 Now is a good time to consider what vehicle replacement insurance can provide.

 New car replacement coverage helps protect your investment in a vehicle against depreciation in the event of a total loss.
-It covers the difference between the payout from your primary insurance provider and the cost of a brand new replacement for the same type of vehicle.
+It covers the difference between the payout from your primary insurance provider and the cost of a brand-new replacement for the same type of vehicle.

 As a quick example, a new car can depreciate as much as 18% the first year you own it.
-If the new car costs you $50,000 that’s almost $9,000 in lost value, and it gets worse from there.
+If the new car costs you $50,000, that’s almost $9,000 in lost value, and it gets worse from there.
 Try this handy calculator to see just how much your vehicle may depreciate.
-Replacement insurance will cover that depreciation difference to help get you a new vehicle.
-In some cases that difference can be as high as $60,000 which can make replacement insurance worth it.
+Replacement insurance will cover that depreciation difference to help you get a new vehicle.
+In some cases, that difference can be as high as $60,000, which can make replacement insurance worth it.

 But does this type of coverage make sense for you?
 That will depend on several factors, including your vehicle and individual circumstances.
 When deciding whether you want to add replacement coverage, consider:

-• How quickly your car will depreciate.
+• How quickly will your car depreciate?
 Newer and more expensive cars depreciate faster, as do certain brands and models.

 • If you can afford to replace your car without this replacement coverage.